satyadipdeveloper/WeatherInformationApp/README.md

 ## Notes
-WeatherInformation application is tested in iPhone simulator (iOS 15.2) and not tested in real device.
+**Weather Information** application is tested in iPhone simulator (iOS 15.2) and not tested in real device.